pawelmat/Alexa-Noughts-and-Crosses/README.md

 # Noughts and Crosses skill for Amazon Alexa

 This is the code for the Amazon Alexa Noughts and Crosses skill.
-It is a well known game, also known as Tic Tac Toe.
+It is a popular game, also known as Tic Tac Toe.

 This is a published skill which can be invoked on Amazon Echo or any Alexa capable device by saying "Alexa, open Noughts and Crosses skill"